e440/data-analysis/README.md

 		age80 +=1
 	elif age >80:
 		age80over +=1
-# and gender and ıf has chıldren for females and fırstborn child
+# and gender and if has children for females and firstborn child
 	if int(i[-1]) % 2 == 0:
-		women +=1
+		sum_women +=1
 		chi = people[i]["children"]
 		if chi == 'None':
 			non_mothers[-1:-1] = [i]